ecoricemon/acttey/examples/web/README.md

 # Demo for web target

-This demo shows drawing [Mandelbrot fractal](https://en.wikipedia.org/wiki/Mandelbrot_set) structure on browsers using this crate.
+This demo shows drawing [Mandelbrot fractal](https://en.wikipedia.org/wiki/Mandelbrot_set) structure on your browsers using the acttey crate.

-You can choose single or multiple CPUs or GPU to draw the image.
+You can choose CPU workers or GPU to draw the image.

 ![image](Mandelbrot.png)